 Watch How the CTU is Making a Difference

-Founded in 1966, Mary Bridge Children's Therapy Unit at Good Samaritan is the oldest and largest hospital-based neurodevelopment center in Washington, helping infants, children and adolescents who have special needs to become as functional as possible.
+Founded in 1966, Mary Bridge Good Samaritan Children’s Therapy Unit is the oldest and largest hospital-based neurodevelopment center in Washington, helping infants, children and adolescents who have special needs to become as functional as possible.
 CTU serves approximately 1,200 children annually, and provides over 30,750 hours of treatment.

 Health Heroes at Children's Therapy Unit